These delicious vegan fajitas are super easy to make for a quick, tasty plant-based meal the whole family will enjoy.

 Sure.
 Toss in a can of rinsed chickpeas or a store-bought meat alternative like chick’n tenders or veggie ground round.

-- Try these homemade refried beans for a filling.
+- Try these homemade refried beans or black beans and onions for a filling.

 - Quick pickled red onions always make a tasty topping!